decentraland/documentation/content/creator/quests/client.md

   const serviceUrl = 'wss://quests-rpc.decentraland.zone'

   try {
-    const questsClient = await createQuestsClient(serviceUrl)
+    const questsClient = await createQuestsClient(serviceUrl, MY_QUEST_ID)
     console.log('Quests Client is ready to use!')

     questsClient.onUpdate((quest: QuestInstance) => {
-      // update your state here or react to your quest updates })
+      // apply some changes on your scene to reflect the player's progress })

     questsClient.onStarted((quest: QuestInstance) => {
-      // react to the start of your Quest
+      // react to the start of your Quest by applying some change on your scene })
-    })

     startEvent.on('start', async () => {
-      await questsClient.startQuest({ questId: MY_QUEST_ID })
+      await questsClient.startQuest()
     })
   } catch (e) {
     console.error('Error on connecting to Quests Service')